72 Charter Yachts available >>>

 This was once a powerful city-state.
 The city emerged in conjunction with the seagoing development of the port of Piraeus.
 The port was a notable region, even before its 5th century BC incorporation with Athens.
-It is referred to by many, as the cradle of Western civilisation and the birthplace of democracy.
-Undoubtedly, this was because of both its cultural and political impact on the European continent, in particular during Roman times.
+It is referred to by many as the cradle of Western civilization and the birthplace of democracy.
+Undoubtedly, this was because of its cultural and political impact on the European continent, particularly during Roman times.

 In 2011, the Municipality of Athens had a population of 664,046 within its administrative limits.
 Accordingly, the land area is 38.96 km.
 The urban area extends beyond its regulatory metropolitan city limits.
 The total population is 3,090,508 over an area of 412 km.

-Athens was the host city of the very first modern-day Olympic Games that took place in 1896, and 108 years later it welcomed home the 2004 Summer Olympics, making it one of only a handful of cities to have hosted the Olympics more than once.
+Athens was the host city of the first modern-day Olympic Games in 1896, and 108 years later, it welcomed home the 2004 Summer Olympics, making it one of only a handful of cities to have hosted the Olympics more than once.
 Built around hills, Lycabettus being one of the tallest in the city proper and provides a view of the entire Attica Basin from its summit.

-The geomorphology of Athens is deemed to be one of the most complex in the world because its mountains can cause a dangerous temperature inversion phenomenon.
+Athens’ geomorphology is deemed to be one of the most complexes in the world because its mountains can cause a dangerous temperature inversion phenomenon.
 Along with the Greek Government’s difficulties in controlling industrial pollution, this is responsible for the air pollution problems which the city continues to face.
 The city still holds the World Meteorological Organization record for the highest temperature ever recorded in Europe, at 48.0 °C, recorded in the Elefsina and Tatoi suburbs of Athens on 10 July 1977.

 Links to pages on our site .
 Spain El,prat Airport, Barcelona, Girona, South of France